 Golden crab abundance studies are limited.
-Data from the South Atlantic Bight (Wenner et al. 1987) estimated abundance from visual assessment was 1.9 crabs per hectare while traps caught between 2 and 10 kg per trap.
-Wenner and Barans (1990) estimated the golden crab population in small areas of 26-29 square km between 300-500 m off Charleston to be 5,000-6,000 adult crabs.
-In the eastern Gulf of Mexico adult standing stock was estimated to be 7.8 million golden crabs and the biomass was estimated to be 6.16 million kg (13.6 million pounds) (Lindberg et al. 1989).
-Experimental trapping off Georgia yielded an average catch of 7 kg per trap (Kendall 1990).
+Data from the South Atlantic Bight (Wenner et al. 1987) estimated abundance from visual assessment was 1.9 crabs per hectare while traps caught between 2 and 10 kilograms (4-22 pounds) per trap.
+Wenner and Barans (1990) estimated the golden crab population in small areas of 26-29 square kilometers (10-11 sq. mi.) between 300-500 meters (984-1,640 ft.) off Charleston to be 5,000-6,000 adult crabs.
+In the eastern Gulf of Mexico adult standing stock was estimated to be 7.8 million golden crabs and the biomass was estimated to be 6.16 million kilograms (13.6 million pounds) (Lindberg et al. 1989).
+Experimental trapping off Georgia yielded an average catch of 7 kilograms (15 ponds) per trap (Kendall 1990).

-Based on exploratory trapping, golden crab maximum abundance occurs between 367 and 549 meters in the South Atlantic Bight.
+Based on exploratory trapping, golden crab maximum abundance occurs between 367 and 549 meters (1,204-1,801 ft.) in the South Atlantic Bight.
 Information on sediment composition suggests that golden crab abundance is influenced by sediment type with highest catches on substrates containing a mixture of silt-clay and foraminiferan shell (Wenner et al. 1987).